Casualties of the September 11 attacks: Deaths by jumping or falling

-None of the people who were filmed or photographed falling from the towers have ever been officially identified, including the person whose picture became known as The Falling Man.
-The collapse of the towers before the jumpers' remains could be removed from the scene made it impossible to identify the jumpers through DNA analysis, with a spokeswoman for the New York Medical Examiner's Office pointing out that their bodies were in far too similar a state to those who were crushed in the collapse to distinguish them.
+There has never been an official identification of who any of the specific people were that were filmed or photographed falling from the towers, including the person whose picture became known as The Falling Man.
+The collapse of the towers before their remains could be removed from the scene made it impossible to determine which of the remains had been from people who fell and which had been killed in the collapse; a spokeswoman for the New York Medical Examiner's Office pointed out that their bodies were in far too similar a state to those who were crushed in the collapse to distinguish them.
 In seeking to determine where conditions were most dire and in particular which floors the fires were at their most intense, NIST analyzed video footage and photographs of people jumping or falling.
-Although they officially counted 104 people who fell―101 of whom came from the North Tower―they noted in their report that this figure likely understates the true number of those who died in this manner.
+Although they recorded 105 victims between each tower, they report that this figure likely understates the true number of those who died in this manner; USA Today suggested that the number of victims from the North Tower was somewhere in the two hundreds.
 The sight and sound of these individuals falling from the towers, then "smashing like eggs on the ground" horrified and traumatized many witnesses.
-The jumpers' death certificates state the cause of death as "blunt trauma" due to homicide.
-Some of the occupants of each tower above its point of impact made their way upward toward the roof in hope of helicopter rescue, only to find the roof access doors locked.
-Port Authority officers attempted to unlock the doors but control systems would not let them; in any case, thick smoke and intense heat would have prevented rescue helicopters from landing.

-The comparably high number of jumpers from the North Tower can be partially attributed to Flight 11's impact zone being located in the center of the tower.
-This resulted in the entrapment and eventual deaths of everyone who was at, above, and even a floor below the point of impact.
-All three stairwells were destroyed or blocked by rubble and the elevators were rendered inoperable, preventing any form of escape.
-Those above the point of impact in the South Tower may not have been trapped, with the northwesternmost stairway (Stairway A) still being traversable as a result of Flight 175's impact being off-center into the southeast corner of the building and tilted at a severe angle.
-While only 18 people from the crash zone are confirmed to have escaped the building using Stairwell A, the 9/11 Commission Report also noted one NYPD unit that encountered around a large group of civilians making their way down through an unidentified stairwell shortly before the tower's collapse, opening up the possibility that others from at or above the impact zone could have found the staircase but simply failed to descend it in time before the tower fell.
+The death certificates of those who fell state the cause of death was "blunt trauma" due to homicide.